SalifT/opensocial-drops-9/README.md

 terminus drush machine-name-for-new-site.dev social-demo:generate user:100 topic:2000 event:500 group:100
 ```

+## Development workflow

+Use the [Pantheon Build Tools integration Guide](https://pantheon.io/docs/guides/build-tools) to develop your project using Github, CircleCI, and Multidev/Dev environments to have a really nice development workflow.
 Next, deploy to the Pantheon Test and Live environments.
 When pull requests are created on your GitHub repo they will generate Multidev environments on Pantheon that clone the database and files from the Live environment.
 Be sure to replace `machine-name-for-new-site` with the machine name you chose above.

 ```